Dargham-ali/Dargham-ali/README.md

 # Hi there, I'm Durgham Ali! 👋

 ## About Me
  I'm a passionate Frontend Developer with a background in radiology and ultrasound.
 I enjoy coding, problems solving, and constantly learning new technologies to improve my skills.
-My journey in programming started with **C++**, and now I'm focused on **JavaScript** and **React**.
+My journey in programming started with C++, and now I'm focused on React.

 ## Skills 🚀
 - HTML, CSS, JavaScript